jeff-bruemmer/Principles-of-Documentation/principles-of-documentation.md

 ## Encourage behavior.

-It’s not enough to educate your audience; the focus of documentation should center on what you want the reader to do.
+It’s not enough to educate your audience; documentation should center on what you want the reader to do.

 ## Frontload the payload.